jlvermeulen/algorithms-and-data-structures/README.md

 # ALGORITHMS

+## Computational geometry
+- Convex hull — uses Graham's scan to find the smallest polygon that contains all the points in a set

 ## Graphs
 - Minimum cut — calculates the lightest set of edges that would divide the graph in two components should they be removed
 - Minimum spanning tree — calculates the lightest tree that connects all the node in the graph using Kruskal's algorithm